richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 How do you test both implementations?
 You need to test with at least two JDK versions now.
-You either need to have conditional logic in your build to skip a compilation step based on the building JDK (e.g. if you build with JDK8, you cannot compile the JDK11 source code, so need a profile), or you need to choose a JDK version capable of compiling both sets of source code, but deciding _not_ to load the faster code for that version.
+You either need to have conditional logic in your build to skip a compilation step based on the building JDK (e.g. if you build with JDK8, you cannot compile the JDK11 source code, so need a profile), or you need to choose a JDK version capable of compiling both sets of source code, but deciding _not_ to load the newer code for that version.
 This is simplified by Gradle, thanks to Marshal Pierce, but this was first implemented with Maven and an ant task and was already a mess.
 Given that there's now a throwaway JDK release every 6 months, you can rely on this to some extent.